damaratix/sans-holiday-hack-2021/sources/prechallenge8.md

 action = my-action
 ```

-then we define **when** it must be triggered because of the matching with the string errors we considered as "bad" in our logs
+Then we define **when** it must be triggered because of the matching with the string errors we considered as "bad" in our logs
 ```
 /etc/fail2ban/filter.d/my-filter.conf
 [Definition]